 Good news for those of you in Japan is that 1 May 2019 will also be a 1-day holiday included in Golden Week meaning you get a straight 10 days of bank holiday!

-To celebrate the end of the Heisei period, and the start of the Reiwa, we’ve got some regal deals with up to 30% off selected Gekkeikan sake (月桂冠日本酒)!
+To celebrate the end of the Heisei period, and the start of the Reiwa, we’ve got some regal deals on selected Gekkeikan sake (月桂冠日本酒)!
 Purveyors to the Japanese Imperial Family, Gekkeikan have a rich and illustrious sake-making history and their ties to the Chrysanthemum Throne make them the perfect toast partner for the end of an era.

 Browse the range of great deals online and in-store today!